GitLeeRepo/PythonNotes/PythonNotes.md

         print (g.strip('.'))

 # using the same expression, but with fewer components (e.g, bob, not
-# bob.roperts) to show the flexibility of the expression with its optional
+# bob.roberts) to show the flexibility of the expression with its optional
 # groups (those with the '?' following them)
 match = email_re.search("bob@example.com")
 grps = match.groups()